Curriculum

 Grades 10-12

 Spanish 3 emphasizes speaking only in the target language.
 Students will refine the four skills with the use of more complex language structures.
 Students will identify details through authentic materials in reading and listening with an emphasis on the ability to interact orally while being proficient in reading, listening and writing.
-Students will continue to explore topics such as the environment, authentic recipes, health and traveling.
+Students will continue to explore topics such as the environment, authentic recipes, health, and traveling.

 Prerequisites: C- or better in 2nd semester of Spanish 3, a passing grade on the Final Exam, and teacher recommendation.